 Yawkey is a very small town located in the state of West Virginia.
 With a population of 2,779 people and just one neighborhood, Yawkey is the 81st largest community in West Virginia.

-Unlike some towns, Yawkey isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Yawkey are a mix of both white- and blue-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Yawkey is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Yawkey is a town of service providers, construction workers and builders, and professionals.
 There are especially a lot of people living in Yawkey who work in maintenance occupations (13.10%), architecture and engineering (12.30%), and management occupations (10.71%).

 The per capita income in Yawkey in 2022 was $27,722, which is middle income relative to West Virginia, and lower middle income relative to the rest of the US.
 This equates to an annual income of $110,888 for a family of four.
 However, Yawkey contains both very wealthy and poor people as well.
 Yawkey also has one of the higher rates of people living in poverty in the nation, with 41.64% of its population below the federal poverty line.